Dallas Cowboys: Jason Garrett years (2010–2019)

-To start off the 2014 season Dallas began by losing to San Francisco 28–17.
+To start off the 2014 season Dallas began by losing to the San Francisco 49ers 28–17.
 After that, they went on a 6-game winning streak.
-The highlight of this streak was defeating the Seahawks at CenturyLink Field 30–23.
-In Week 8, the Redskins won in overtime 20–17, and Romo injured his back again.
-He missed next week, a home loss to the Arizona Cardinals 28–17 with backup QB Brandon Weeden.
+The highlight of this streak was defeating the Super Bowl XLVIII champion Seattle Seahawks at CenturyLink Field 30–23.
+In Week 8, the Washington Redskins ended the Cowboys' winning streak by winning in overtime 20–17, and Romo injured his back again.
+He missed next week, a home loss to the Arizona Cardinals 28–17 with backup quarterback Brandon Weeden.
 Romo returned in Week 9 to lead a 31–17 victory over the Jacksonville Jaguars, which was played at Wembley Stadium in London, England as part of the NFL International Series.

-Dallas played their traditional Thanksgiving home game against division rival Philadelphia.
+Dallas played their traditional Thanksgiving home game against their division rival Philadelphia Eagles.
 Both teams were vying for first place in the division with identical 8–3 records.
 The Eagles got off to a fast start and the Cowboys were unable to catch up, losing 33–10.
-They would rebound the next week when they defeated Chicago 41–28.
+They would rebound the next week when they defeated the Chicago Bears 41–28.
 Week 15 was a rematch against 1st place Philadelphia.
 This time it was the Cowboys who got off to a fast start going up 21–0.
 Then the Eagles put up 24 points but Dallas came back to win 38–27 to go into first place for the first time in the season and improve to 10–4.
-Going into their Week 16 matchup at home against Indianapolis, Dallas was in a position to clinch their first division title since 2009 by defeating the Colts 42-7 and the Eagles losing that week to the Redskins.
+Going into their Week 16 matchup at home against the Indianapolis Colts, Dallas was in a position to clinch their first division title since 2009 by defeating the Colts 42-7 and the Eagles losing that week to the Redskins.
 They became the 2014 NFC East Champions, eliminating the Eagles from the playoffs.
 Dallas ended the regular season with a 12–4 record and an 8–0 away record when they won on the road against Washington 44–17.